-But what about the health benefits of this wonder drink, does the black gold we all love so much hide in it benefits for physical activity, fitness, and healthy lifestyle management?
+But what about the health benefits of this wonder drink.
+Does the black gold we all love so much hides physical activity, fitness, and healthy lifestyle management benefits?

-This stimulating sensation that relieves morning drowsiness comes from Caffeine – this ingredient stimulates the nervous system, Caffeine is a stimulant “enabler” that blocks adenosine receptors in the brain, and in addition to all this, also causes the release of adrenaline in the blood.
+This stimulating sensation that relieves morning drowsiness comes from Caffeine.
+This ingredient stimulates the nervous system.
+Caffeine is a stimulant “enabler” that blocks adenosine receptors in the brain.
+Besides all this, also causes the release of adrenaline in the blood.

 This arousal also has a very positive effect on physical activity.

-The body prepares for activity by raising the heart rate, stretching the muscles for action, and releasing glucose into the blood to give the light boost the muscles need to start working.
+The body prepares for activity by raising the heart rate.
+It stretches the muscles for action.
+And releasing glucose into the blood to give the light boost the muscles need to work.

 Coffee helps your body to prepare for activity and turns it into a kind of spring waiting to be released.
 While also taking care to relieve feelings of fatigue and exhaustion.

-Numerous studies in recent years show that Caffeine has a tremendous physiological contribution to athletic endurance, and it has been demonstrated that in continuous physical activity, Caffeine contributes to improved performance.
+Numerous studies in recent years show that Caffeine has a tremendous physiological contribution to athletic endurance.
+This studies have showed that in continuous physical activity, Caffeine contributes to improved performance.

-This contribution is due to the endurance force of the muscles themselves, which is affected by the Caffeine and causes the muscles to be able to exert themselves for a longer time or with more strenuous activity.
+This contribution is due to the endurance force of the muscles themselves.
+Which is affected by the Caffeine.
+And causes the muscles to exert themselves for a longer time or with more strenuous activity.

-This effect of Caffeine on muscle endurance is very well known to professional athletes, is so significant that the World Olympic Committee has limited the amount of Caffeine allowed in the blood to athletes in official competitions.
+This effect of Caffeine on muscle endurance is very well known to professional athletes.
+It is so significant that the World Olympic Committee has limited the amount of Caffeine allowed in the blood to athletes in official competitions.